Gibberlings3/framed/framed/readme.framed.english.txt

 v1.1 - brought CRE DV changes up to standard v1.1.1 - just corrects comments and the forum and download links inside the ini file.
-No code changes. v1.1.2 - updated this readme
+No code changes. v1.1.2 - updated this readme v1.2 - corrections to the Keeper of the Portal's and Arkansis placement as well as a journal correction with cross-mod content (Camryn and Tamah)

 ------------------------------------------------------------------------
 LEGAL INFORMATION